 Check With the Previous Owner

-If the seller has a bill of sale from the previous owner of the car, use it to track the person down online or based on the info on the paperwork.
+If the seller has a bill of sale from the previous owner of the car, use it to track the person down online or in-person based on the information on the paperwork.
 Ask the previous owner to help you obtain a title for the car, and offer to pay any costs incurred in doing so.

 Check With the DMV